huozhi/next-plugin-imagegen/README.md

 ```

 By default, imagegen plugin will use [Microlink](https://microlink.io/) as default provider for snapshotting.
 This requires you to expose your network to the internet to make your endpoint accessible by microlink services.
 For example you can use `ngrok` to expose your localhost to web and visit the provided url for development.

+Visit route `/<path>.image.snapshot` to access the original rendered html page for image components.

 ### Advanced usage

 To override the available microlink provider options, checkout [microlink options](https://microlink.io/docs/api/getting-started/overview) for details.